HL7/capstmt/input/pagecontent/specification.md

 		GET [base]/Patient/23/_history/45
 		Required-Features: param=read@Patient(true)

-The server checks the header, and return a 501 Not implemented if it does not support reading historical entries for AdverseEvent.
+The server checks the header, and return a 501 Not implemented if it does not support reading historical entries for Patient.

 Clients can only expect a server to check these headers if the server declares that it does using the feature rest:server.feature-header = true.